Compliance Microsoft 365

 3. How will the decisions be made?

-Whether or not an organization has gone all-in on cloud-based technology like Office 365 with SharePoint Online, or you’re still on Exchange or SharePoint server on-premises, it’s always a good time to review your current governance plan and make sure it’s robust.
+Whether or not an organization has gone all-in on cloud-based technology like Microsoft 365 with SharePoint Online, or you’re still on Exchange or SharePoint server on-premises, it’s always a good time to review your current governance plan and make sure it’s robust.
 Decision-making around cloud-based technologies will expose weak links in any current governance plan — and having no plan is not a sensible option for IT decisions with far-reaching implications on how teams collaborate and communicate.

 • Clarify what to prioritize for adoption and deployment.
 By following best practices for governance — setting processes in place and assigning owners to define requirements with stakeholders — your organization can prioritize what’s most impactful and also what is most feasible, given the current resources available.